15 Cool Things to Do in Melbourne – Victoria in 3 Days

 Now continue your walk – it is time to find the famous street art scene in Melbourne CBD.

-Check out the narrow lanes between Victoria Street and Flinders Street for some whimsical street art.
+Check out the narrow lanes between Victoria Street and Flinders Street for whimsical street art.
 Work your way down from the State Library / Victoria Market.
 Guildford Lane, Drewery Lane, Union Lane, Caledonian Lane, Rutledge Lane, Hosier Lane, AC/DC Lane, Duckboard Place, Strachan Lane and Croft Alley are just some of the famous laneways where you can catch a glimpse of the spectacular graffiti-like street art that Melbourne CBD is so renowned for.

-A few streets north of Chinatown there is another iconic Melbourne building.
+A few streets north of Chinatown, there is another iconic Melbourne building.
 It is the Old Melbourne Gaol.
 Check out visitor information on the website.

 After visiting Old Melbourne Gaol, you may now opt to squeeze in a visit to the South Melbourne Market (check if it is open today) – or, alternatively, go directly to St Kilda if you would like to spend more time there and do other than viewing the penguins!

 Today, you will only have time to get a taste of the market.
 However, the Mussel Festival, Night Market, cooking classes and tours are all events and activities you can consider if you have more days in Melbourne and happen to be there at the right time!
 Check out the South Melbourne Market website for more info and for opening hours.
-In general the Market is open on Wednesdays, Fridays, Saturdays and Sundays.
+Generally, the Market is open on Wednesdays, Fridays, Saturdays and Sundays.

-DAY 3: 15 Cool Things to Do in Melbourne – Victoria
+DAY 3: 15 Cool Things

 For a more detailed description of what to see along the Great Ocean Road on a day trip, you may read: Exploring The Great Ocean Road Australia – G’day Mate!